timclifford/drutiny/README.md

 ./vendor/bin/drutiny policy:audit -p max_age=600 Drupal-8:PageCacheExpiry @drupalvm.dev
 ```

-Audits are simple self contained classes that are simple to read and understand.
+Audits are self-contained classes that are simple to read and understand.
 Policies are simple YAML files that determine how to use Audit classes.
-Drutiny can be extended very easily to audit for your own unique requirements.
+Therefore, Drutiny can be extended very easily to audit for your own unique requirements.
 Pull requests are welcome as well, please see the [contributing guide](https://drutiny.github.io/2.2.x/CONTRIBUTING/).

 ### Remediation
 Some checks have redemptive capability.
 Passing the `--remediate` flag into the call with "auto-heal" the site if the check fails on first pass.